Parts of a Check and What the Numbers Mean

 Writing out the amount with words reduces confusion and helps to avoid fraud.
 It's harder for somebody to alter the check if you've done this.
 They can tamper with the numbers in the Dollar Box, but they'll have a hard time altering this line.

-In fact, the amount written out with words is the official amount of the check.
-If there's any difference between the dollar box and the amount you write here, the bank is supposed to ignore the dollar box but that only happens when somebody notices the difference.
+The amount written out with words is the official amount of the check.
+If there's any difference between the dollar box and the amount what you write here, the bank is supposed to ignore the dollar box, but that only happens when somebody notices the difference.